Redesigning 1,200 sites to make it easier to find help

 1,200 sites without a shared design standard

-Due to the hierarchal structure of The Salvation Army, each site has a different design which causes an inconsistent experience from one site to another.
+Due to the hierarchical structure of The Salvation Army, each site has a different design which causes an inconsistent experience from one site to another.

 User Problem